vonB22/final-project-IPT2-backend/README.md

     }
 }
 ```
-## This endpoint updates the information of an existing book identified by its ID.
-It requires a JSON body with the new book details.
+- **This endpoint updates the information of an existing book identified by its ID.
+It requires a JSON body with the new book details.** -

 DELETE `http://127.0.0.1:8000/api/books/1`